Red-Folder/Cordova-Plugin-BackgroundService-Source/README.md

 I use the code within an Android Library.
 Copy the src & aidl folders into the root folder of your project.

-Note that if you attempt to use this code directly within an application, you will be need to refer additional files provided in https://github.com/Red-Folder/Cordova-Plugin-BackgroundService
+Note that if you attempt to use this code directly within an application, you will be need to refer to additional files provided in https://github.com/Red-Folder/Cordova-Plugin-BackgroundService

 ## Cordova Versions ##